To become a perfect human being one needs to be

 In the words of a great man who was possibly narrating Subhas's birth story in his own words in the book Oi Mahamanab Ase, "I have had been a Sannyasin from birth.
 I heard them say that I was born in AJAPA YOGA.
 From my childhood I began hearing and perusing scriptures.
 My most and only beloved mother was a direct initiated disciple of Paramhansa Deva.
 By every suck of her breast, through every kiss of her caresses, touches, tender looks and words, the Tattwa-Shakties of the Divine Mother flowed in and filled me.
 My father gave into me thoroughness and strength in service to others and fighting activeness."

 A trait of Janakinath was that he was extremely compassionate and used to donate a large amount of money to the poor and needy.
 In his ancestral village he developed several facilities for the poor.
-In this respect of kindness we find a parallel with another great father, Biswanath Datta, who was the father of Narendranath Datta, in later days Swami Vivekananda.
+In this respect of kindness we find a parallel with another great father, Biswanath Datta, who was the father of Narendranath Datta, in later days who came to be known as Swami Vivekananda.
 The two greatest sons of Bengal had an uncanny resemblance in terms of parentage.
 But there were differences too.
-Janakinath was spiritual minded in contrast with a materialistic Biswanath Datta.
+Janakinath was spiritual minded in contrast with a more materialistic Biswanath Datta.
 He took initiation twice.
 He was simple and austere in his lifestyle.
 Prabhavati's grandfather Kashinath Datta was a scholar.
 One of his sons in law was Hariballav Bose, a cousin of Balaram Bose, a direct householder disciple of Sri Ramakrishna.
 Prabhavati was the eldest daughter of Ganganarayan Datta.

 Janaki Nath Bose - father of Subhas Chandra Bose (source: wikimedia commons)